๐Ÿ”˜Pynt as a Standalone Container

 How to control Pynt container

-Once the Pynt container is running in your environment, run the Pynt scan by the following three steps:
+Once the Pynt container is running in your environment, run the Pynt scan by the following these steps:

 pytest goat.py